nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitBookFace()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `bookFaceStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th person in BookFace.
+The `delete` command calls `Model#commitBookFace()`, causing the modified state of BookFace after the `delete 5` command executes to be saved in the `bookFaceStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)